HaloSPV3/Gemini/cli/doc/readme.txt

   distributing.txt                      Documentation & instructions on
                                         compiling, distributing, and
                                         installing SPV3.2.

-  update.txt                            Documentation & instructions on
-                                        updating the SPV3.CLI loader.

   exit.txt                              Documentation on the exit codes
                                         that the CLI returns when its